katjagrace/katjagrace.github.io/_posts/2024-06-05-caip-podcast.md

 summary:
 ---

 I was on the [Center for AI Policy Podcast](https://aipolicypod.substack.com/p/7-katja-grace-on-the-future-of-ai).
-We talked about topics around the Expert Survey on Progress in AI, including why I think AI is an existential risk, and how much to listen to AI researchers on the subject.
+We talked about topics around the [2023 Expert Survey on Progress in AI](https://wiki.aiimpacts.org/ai_timelines/predictions_of_human-level_ai_timelines/ai_timeline_surveys/2023_expert_survey_on_progress_in_ai), including why I think AI is an existential risk, and how much to listen to AI researchers on the subject.
 Full transcript at the [link](https://aipolicypod.substack.com/p/7-katja-grace-on-the-future-of-ai).
 <!--ex-->